bishugiri/AIFramework/README.md

 For issues or questions, please check:
 1. Dependencies are correctly installed
-2. .env file is properly configured
+2. `.streamlit/secrets.toml` file is properly configured
 3. OpenAI API key is valid and active
 4. No firewall or network restrictions blocking API calls